munificent/craftinginterpreters/book/optimization.md

   uint32_t index = key->hash & (capacity - 1);
 ```

 We can go farther.
-The result of `(capacity - 1)` only changes infrequently,
+The result of `(capacity - 1)` changes infrequently, only
 when the table grows or shrinks.
 Instead of performing the subtraction on each
 hash table lookup, we can cache the result and reuse it.
 In fact, if we cache
 the *mask* used to wrap a hash key into the table size, we don't even need to
-store the *capacity* since we can easily calculate by incrementing the mask.
+store the *capacity* since we can easily calculate that by incrementing the
+mask.

 Instead of storing the entry array *capacity* in Table, we'll directly store the
 *bit mask*.
 We'll keep the <span name="rename">same</span> `capacity` field but